gramalingam/onnx/docs/proposals/GroupedMatMulOpProposal.md

 **Notes:**

 * `G = weights.shape[0]` (number of groups / experts).
 * Callers with batched inputs of shape `[B, M, K]` should `Reshape` the batch dimensions into `M` first.
-In ONNX Runtime this is a zero-copy metadata-only view.
+In most backends, typically this is a zero-copy metadata-only view construction.
 * `weights` and `bias` are the same for all tokens (i.e., they are model parameters, not per-token).

 ### 4.3 Outputs